Easy Nicoise Pasta

 Bring a large pot of salted water to a boil.
 Add the penne and cook for 8 minutes.
 Add the green beans to the pot and cook until the penne is done, about 2 more minutes.
 Scoop up ½ cup of pasta water and set aside.
 Drain the pasta and beans in a colander.

 Heat the olive oil in a large skillet over medium.
-Add the garlic and saute for about 1 minute, being sure it doesn’t brown or burn.
-Add the tomatoes, tuna (flaking it into pieces with a fork), olives, basil, and pasta cooking water.
+Add the garlic and anchovies saute for about 1 minute, being sure the garlic doesn’t brown or burn.
+Add the tomatoes, tuna (flaking it into pieces with a fork), olives, basil, and half the pasta cooking water.
 Stir well.
 Add the cooked pasta and beans, salt, and several generous grinds of black pepper.
 Stir well.
+Tastes and add more salt and pepper if needed, and more pasta cooking water if the pasta isn't moist enough.

 Remove from heat and serve in bowls with Parmesan cheese to grate over the top.